Kingswood Primary School March 2017 Newsletter

-Click here to download the January 2017 Newsletter
+Click here to download the Kingswood Primary School March 2017 Newsletter

 We offer a range of activities to support your child's development including parent workshops and courses.

 Children benefit from play within a safe environment, where they can build upon what they already know.
 The activities provided support children in their overall developmental needs in line with the Early Years Foundation Stage.
 Staff support parents to understand their child's development and provide a range of activities for children and parents to enjoy.

 Parent courses,workshops and advice clinics are designed to help parents support their children, and to support parents to develop their employment skills.
 We run workshops and courses on topics related to health, such as weaning and healthy sleep pattern advice.
 We run courses to support developing spoken and written English for people whose English is not their first language.
 Some courses teach strategies and techniques to deal with challenging behavior and developing positive and helpful boundaries with your child.
 We also offer courses that develop skills to find employment either now or in the future.

 Are you a parent with a child aged 0-4 years?

 If you have a child aged 0-4 and would like support on a range of issues including, social housing and homelessness, state benefits and employment, childcare, or developing your parenting skills and understanding of your child’s development, please contact Eunice Millet our Outreach Worker on 0743 5761 242.
 She can visit you at home or you can make an appointment to attend a 1-1 meeting at the Centre.